amit4184/ezyresource/docs/tutorial/intro.md

 ---
+id: intro
-title: Introduction
+title: Tutorial
+slug: /
 ---

-Welcome to [category name] section!
+Welcome to the EC Pro